At a great American BBQ party, what’s the one thing that ties it all together? That makes the cookout so great and memorable?

-What is Charcoal and Why the Need for It?
+What Is Charcoal and Why the Need for It?

 Before we dive deep into making charcoal and DIY-ing it, you might be asking: why are we even hyping up something so insignificant?
-Do we really need it when SHTF or when disaster strikes?
+Do you really need it when SHTF or when disaster strikes?
 And what the F is charcoal anyway?